How YOU view and define learning has a tremendous impact on how you approach homeschooling your kids.

 Video: Rethinking Education: Geniuses and Heros

 Jeff Sandefer is the co-founder of Acton Academy.
 He and his wife are disrupting the education system with their revolutionary education model.
-At HomeSchool ThinkTank, we believe that this is an excellent model to follow within your homeschool environment.
+At HomeSchool ThinkTank, we believe this is an excellent flex model to follow within your homeschool environment.

 Book: The Courage to Grow by Laura Sandefer

 Every parent should read the book, The Courage to Grow by Laura Sandefer.
-While she outlines the principles used for Acton Academy schools, homeschooling parents can apply many of the principles within their own educational model.
+While she outlines the principles used for Acton Academy Schools, homeschooling parents can apply many of the principles within their own educational model.

 What is the Definition of Learning?

 After reviewing various dictionary definitions and reading a substantial amount about learning, the following is HomeSchool ThinkTank’s definition of learning.